 - Margins: 1 inch on all sides.
 This is the standard across all three major citation styles.

-- Spacing: Double-space the entire document body text, block quotes, reference lists, everything.
-Single-spacing is one of the most common formatting mistakes.
+- Spacing: Double-space the entire document: body text, block quotes, reference lists, everything.

 - Block quotes: Used when a quotation runs longer than 4 lines (MLA) or 40 words (APA).
 Indent the entire quote 0.5 inches from the left margin, double-spaced, with no quotation marks.
 The citation goes after the closing punctuation, not before it.